mani2001/CS5170_Mini_Programming_Assignment/README.md

 ## Setup

-Initalize a python env with 3.10 version using conda or any other method of your choice.
-Below is the setup instructions to get the API to run:
+Initalize a python env with 3.10 version using `conda create -n testenv python=3.10` or any other method of your choice and activate the env.
+Below is the setup instructions to get the project to run:

 Step 1: Clone the repository
 ```bash